mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 ## <a name="36"></a>**#36** -- Disdain things you cannot have: ignoring them is the best revenge

 **Transgression**: When a bandit named Pancho Villa moved on from Mexico to raiding American territories, President Woodrow Wilson wanted to punish him in a massive show of force.
-Not only did this fail, but thanks to all the hype, they were also pretty badly embarrassed in the process.
+Not only did this fail, but thanks to all the hype around the mission, the Americans were also pretty badly embarrassed in the process.

 **Observance**: His admirers nominated "George Sand" as an Academy member; who, as we know, was actually a woman writing under a pseudonym, and as such, she was all but guaranteed to be dismissed.
-Instead of lamenting the fact (or even admitting that she cared), she declared that the Academy was a collection of old men anyway, and who wants to join them anyway!
+Instead of lamenting the fact (or even admitting that she cared), she declared that the Academy was a collection of dusty old men, and who wants to join them anyway!

 <br>

 ## <a name="37"></a>**#37** -- Create compelling spectacles

 **Note**: This law strongly resembles the cult one ([#27](#27)).
-Not that we aren't swimming in similarities all over the place, but here it's really almost the same point, only this time we're focusing on how visuals, symbols, and theatrical gestures help us achieve the same.
+Not that we aren't swimming in similarities all over the place, but here it's really almost the same point, only this time we're focusing on how visuals, symbols, and theatrical gestures help us achieve it.
 Words can be misinterpreted, but visual communication is a way of messing with people's feelings *directly*, so we shouldn't neglect it!

-**Observance**: As mistress of Henry II, Diane de Poitiers was in a very privileged position; but the twenty-year age difference was not to her advantage.
-Nevertheless, with symbolic connections (Greek goddess Diane, virginity, hunting), logos (her and the king's initials intertwined), and other such "showmanship", she managed to completely sweep the king off his feet.
+**Observance**: As mistress of Henry II, Diane de Poitiers was in a very privileged position; but the twenty-year age difference was definitely *not* to her advantage.
+Nevertheless, with symbolic connections (Greek goddess Diane, virginity, hunting), logos (her and the king's initials intertwined), and other such "showmanship", she managed to completely sweep the king off his feet for far longer than it should have been possible.

 <br>

 ## <a name="38"></a>**#38** -- Think as you like but behave like others

-**Transgression**: During his battle against the Persians, the Greek general Pausanias became so enamoured of their culture that he began to behave in an increasingly eccentric manner (in the eyes of the Greeks, at least).
+**Transgression**: During his battle against the Persians, the Greek general Pausanias became so enamored with their culture that he began to behave in an increasingly eccentric manner (in the eyes of the Greeks, at least).
 The change in his tastes would not have been a problem in itself, but because it made him look down on all his countrymen in a completely open way, he was gradually ostracized...

 **Observance**: Campanella was imprisoned and tortured for his atheistic views; until he learned that maybe he shouldn't spit so openly and directly in the face of the majority.
-After his release, he proceeded to write a book in which, although ostensibly arguing against atheism, he made atheism look better; he could not be punished for it this way, but those who needed to understand the underlying content could still understand it.
+After his release, he proceeded to write a book in which, although ostensibly arguing against atheism, he made atheism look like the better alternative; he could not be punished for it this way, but those who needed to understand the underlying message could still understand it.

 <br>